top of page

 Fruit of the Spirit

 The Holy Spirit is unpredictable to us, yet the Father knows where he sends him.
-In keeping with scripture and church tradition, we know the Holy Spirit proceeds (Greek: ekporeuomai; G1607) from the Father alone, but that Jesus sends him from the Father (cf. John 14:26; 15:26; see "Nicene-Constantinopolitan Creed").
+In keeping with Scripture and church tradition, we know the Holy Spirit proceeds (Greek: ekporeuomai; G1607) from the Father alone, but that Jesus sends him from the Father (John 14:26, 15:26; see "Nicene Creed").
 Therefore, the triune dynamics of God never contradict his singular purpose and identity.
 Jesus described the Holy Spirit as our Paraklētos (G3875, "Paraclete")—our Advocate, Comforter, Consoler, Counselor, Helper, and even Intercessor who runs beside us like a guide runner in a race.
 He also acts as our defense attorney, giving reasonable doubt before God and our authorities in this world.
-In his letter to the Galatians, Paul of Tarsus listed the fruit of the Spirit: "love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control" (5:22-23).
+In his letter to the Galatians, the apostle Paul listed the fruit of the Spirit: "love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control" (Gal.
+5:22–23).

 Many of the biblical Greek words have more specific meanings: